 McCabe joined the "Exoduster" movement of Blacks to Kansas with his friend Abraham T. Hall, city editor of The Conservator, a Black newspaper.
 Following their arrrival in Nicodemus in April 1878, McCabe was elected secretary of the Nicodemus Town Company.
 In Nov.
-1881, McCabe was elected County Clerk, then nearing its zenith.
-McCabe was principally by White voters.
+1881, principally by White voters.
 His leadership abilities and political acumen rapidly won him statewide recognition as the principal Black leader in Kansas, where the Black population increased from 17,000 in 1870 to 43,000 a decade later.
 His election as State Auditor reflected the Kansas Republican Party's political recognition of the importance of their growing Black constituency.